wobsoriano/covid3d/README.md

 - Hat tip to anyone whos module was used

 ## 🚨 Forking this repo

+I'll only accept fixes for now.
+New features will be ignored.
+I want to make the app as simple as possible.
+Thank you.

 This site is fully open source, but as you all know, plagiarism is bad.
 I spent a non-negligible amount of effort developing this site and I'm proud of it!
 All I ask is to not claim this effort as your own.